hvdwolf/FytHWOneKey/README.md

 ## How does it work?
 *(Upon install the package installer will probably mention that it can not check the app, so it thinks that it might not be safe to install.That is of course for you to decide ;)<br>Upon install the app buttons are configured for the apps that are normally started by the button)*<br><br>

-**Currently there are 3 options to "start something" with the "Call method"**
+**Currently there are 4 options to "start something" with the "Call method"**
  - by package name
  - by intent (package name / intent)
  - by system call (terminal command(s) or script)
+ - by LlamaLab Automate Flow URI (Automate various tasks; Added by giladgd (Gilad S.)

 ### 1. Open the "FytHWOneKey" app.<br>
 ![main configurescreen](https://github.com/hvdwolf/FytHWOneKey/blob/master/images/configurescreen.jpg)<br><br>